8base/old-documentation/8base-console/platform-tools/users.md

 # Users
-8base's [User Administration](https://app.8base.com/users) provides the ability to easily view and manage both App User's and Team Members.
+8base's [User Administration](https://app.8base.com/users) provides the ability to easily view and manage both App Users and Team Members.
 It also provides some basic insights into how App Users are engaging with your application.

 ![User administration screen](../../.gitbook/assets/user-admin-1.png)